 Disclaimers

-Cup measurements refer to the standard American cup, which is 240 milliliters.
-Most of my recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read these Terms of Use carefully before using any of my recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

-Marjorie
+Marjorie says

 I couldn't find a chuck eye steak, so I used a thin cut New York strip.
 This is a good, reliable recipe.
 I prefer scrambled eggs so I used your recipe for fluffy scrambled eggs.
 It was a good weekend brunch, and hubby said he'll be happy to eat it every Sunday.

-Vered DeLeeuw
+Vered DeLeeuw says

 I'm glad you and your husband enjoyed this recipe, Marjorie!
 Thank you for the review.